Ajda Pekkan: Personal life

 On 17 November 1973, Pekkan married Coşkun Sapmaz.
 The marriage lasted for only 6 days.
-She was engaged for a second time in 1979 to journalist Erol Yaraş at the Izmir Fair.
+She was engaged for a second time in 1979 to journalist Erol Yaraş at the İzmir Fair.
 The couple's engagement rings were presented to them by Metin Akpınar and Zeki Alasya.
 In 1984, she married Ali Bars.
 The couple remained married for 6 years.
 Pekkan mentions her decision to not have children as her biggest regret.
 Six of her pregnancies ended in abortion as she wanted to focus on her career.
 Pekkan has performed in many places inside and outside Turkey, and in addition to Turkish, has sung in English, French, Italian, and Japanese.

 Pekkan, who did not finish her education at Çamlıca Girls High School, started her music and acting career early and took singing lessons from Leyla Demiriş.

 In 2017, Pekkan acquired citizenship from the Turkish Republic of Northern Cyprus.